oxinabox/LoggingExtrasJuliaCon2023/src/index.md

  - `catch_exceptions(logger::AbstractLogger)`
      - ugly duck of the logging functions,
      - Only applicable to **sinks**
-     - Does this logger eat exceptions thrown during log message preparation.
+     - When using this logger should julia catch exceptions thrown during log message preparation.

 ---